fitzy1321/k3p4/README.md

 # k3p4

-K3P4 - 4 node Raspberry Pi 4 Cluster using k3s
+K3P4 - 4 node Raspberry Pi Cluster using k3s

-List of hostnames for each board

-- k3p4m = master k3s node
-- k3p4w1 = worker k3s node #1
-- k3p4w2 ...
-- k3p4w3 ...
+Goal of this project:

+I want to learn k8s deployments and hosting various apps on it, and I want to mess around with raspberry pis.

+K3s will work on a pi cluster, and it's easy to get started.

 ## Deployment idea #1